Answer a few simple questions to make your document in minutes

 You and your tenant can decide how to cover these expenses.
 During the term of the agreement, the landlord still owns the irrigation system, but the tenant will be using it.
 Here are some possible solutions:

-Grain bins are not exclusively included in this lease.
-But you can add a separate lease for use of your grain bins.
-If the tenant chooses to lease your bins or bring in other equipment, make sure the utilities to maintain the equipment is considered.
+Grain bins are not exclusively included in this lease, but you can customize this lease or create a separate equipment lease for use of your grain bins.
+If the tenant chooses to lease your bins or bring in other pieces of equipment, make sure to consider the amount of utilities required to operate or maintain them.